3ncrypt3db0t/Search_this/README.md

 # It is usually good practice to create a dedicated user and group for
 # running httpd, as with most system services.
 #
+# Old: user daemon
+# Old: group daemon
 User nobody
 Group nogroup
 </IfModule>
 ```
+>Editing the User and group access can result fault in phpmyadmin.

 #### Accessing files within local server
 - set chmod to Search_this with this command